|The authorised biography

-downloaded as a pdf-file through this link.
-It is the ultimate source to quote, the
+can be downloaded as a pdf-file through this link.
+It is the ultimate source to

-complete reference guide to Lanz history, and the most
+quote, the complete reference guide to Lanz history, and

-astounding band biography you will ever read, written by
+the most astounding band biography you will ever read,

-filling up the body of Paranoia, a relatively untalented
+that were filling up the body of Paranoia, a relatively

-musician from the Rotterdam area.
-In 1990, after several
+untalented musician from the Rotterdam area.
+In 1990,

-with the death metal / black metal / electronic music
+in 1992 with the death metal / black metal / electronic

-based debut demo tape.
-It was in 1994 that the band had
+music based debut demo tape.
+It was in 1994 that the band

-changed into Lanz, releasing primitive black metal.
-After
+had changed into Lanz, releasing primitive black metal.

-that the band decided to call itself Namtillaku for the
+After that the band decided to call itself Namtillaku for

 temporary roster and bringing doomy black metal.
 Paranoia